ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

 - Japan already uses A and B plug types.
 No conversion is needed.
 - Korea uses Type F.

+**Random**

+- Type D is used in India and is similar to South Africa, except prongs are smaller and not sheathed.
+- Type H is Israel and Palestine.
+It has three prongs.
+It used to have have blades, but since 1989 new outlets accept both blades and round pins so that they can accept Type C plugs.
+Maybe very old outlets only accept the blades.
+- Type M is South Africa.
+It does 16A, has sheathed pins, and big prongs.
+- Type N is Brazil and is similar to Swiss Type J but with a different offset of ground plug.

 ## Converters